 ENGL 2000: Interpreting Literature

 Ecocriticism and the Idea of Culture: Biology and the Bildungsroman.
-Ashgate Press [Forthcoming, 2013].
+Ashgate, Press 2014.

 Special Double-issue of Configurations 18.1-2 (Winter 2010).

 "Ecocriticism, Posthumanism, and the Biological Idea of Culture."
-Invited for: The Oxford Handbook of Ecocriticism.
+Oxford Handbook of Ecocriticism.
 Ed.
-G. Garrard.
-Oxford University Press (Forthcoming 2013).
+Greg Garrard. forthcoming" March 2014.

 "Ecocriticism and Biology."
 Configurations 18.1-2 (Winter 2010).